- Military Basics

 - Do not pressure the victim to leave.
 Instead, tell them you are there for them and that you can help them plan for their safety or seek outside support when they are ready.
 Encourage the victim to seek medical attention for any injuries.

 - Make sure the victim understands the military’s options for reporting domestic abuse.
-Except in certain circumstances, victims can get assistance from a domestic abuse victim advocate and receive medical care without it automatically resulting in an abuse investigation or notification to the service member’s command.
+Except in certain circumstances, victims can get assistance from a domestic abuse victim advocate and receive medical care without it resulting in an investigation or notification to the service member’s command.

 - Be there for the person.
 A victim of domestic abuse may need you to make phone calls, go with him or her to the police or help with child care while working out a safety plan.
 Although you can’t do it all, ask and do what you can to help.